Ranglong people: Ranglong as a distinct community

 The Ranglong community has become a minority in their present respective Indian federated states.
 The Ranglong language has also been declared by the United Nations Educational, Scientific, and Cultural Organization (UNESCO) as a critically endangered language among the 42 languages and 197 endangered languages in India according to the Press Information Bureau, Government of India, MHRD, 6th Aug.
 2014.
 The Ranglong people have been amalgamated with other Indian groups since colonisation.
 However, scholars have clarified them as a distinct people.
-G.H.
-Damant identified the Ranglong community under Old Kuki as distinct from the Bete, Khelma and Rangkhol Communities (G.H.
-Damant, ibid, 1880: 237).
-C.A.
-Soppit also clearly referenced the community of Ranglong (CA Soppit, ibid, 1887: 3).
-G.A.
-Grierson had again identified the Ranglong as a separate community and accordingly undertook detailed linguistic research on Ranglong language (GA Grierson, ibid, 1904: 207–213).
-T.C.
-Hodson did the same (T.C.
-Hodson, ibid, 1911: 19).
+G. H. Damant identified the Ranglong community under Old Kuki as distinct from the Bete, Khelma and Rangkhol Communities.
+C. A. Soppit also clearly referenced the community of Ranglong.
+G. A. Grierson had again identified the Ranglong as a separate community and accordingly undertook detailed linguistic research on Ranglong language.
+T. C. Hodson did the same.

-Furthermore, Colonel Shakespeare highlights the Ranglong language as distinct to other tribal languages (Colonel Shakespeare, ibid, 1912: 225).
-Kenneth VanBik, in his research works on, 'Proto-Kuki-Chin: A Reconstructed Ancestor of the Kuki-Chin Language' grouped the Ranglong with Old Kuki as against Halam, Rangkhol, Aimol etc., (Kenneth VanBik 2009: 20).
-MK Bhasin, in his research works, 'Genetics of Castes and Tribes of India: Indian Population Milieu' also clearly identifies the Ranglong as a separate community alongside Lushai/Mizo, Rangkhol, Halam etc., (MK Bhasin 2006: 268).
+Furthermore, Colonel Shakespeare highlights the Ranglong language as distinct to other tribal languages.
+Kenneth VanBik, in his research works on, 'Proto-Kuki-Chin: A Reconstructed Ancestor of the Kuki-Chin Language' grouped the Ranglong with Old Kuki as against Halam, Rangkhol, Aimol, etc. M. K. Bhasin, in his research works, 'Genetics of Castes and Tribes of India: Indian Population Milieu' also clearly identifies the Ranglong as a separate community alongside Lushai/Mizo, Rangkhol, Halam, etc.